JakobKSvaneborg/gpaw/doc/tutorialsexercises/opticalresponse/circular_dichroism/rttddft.rst

 ---------

 In this example, we use :ref:`real-time TDDFT LCAO mode <lcaotddft>`.
-We recall that the LCAO calculations are :ref:`sensitive to the used basis sets <note basis sets>`, and we also demonstrate the construction of augmented basis sets.
+We recall that the LCAO calculations are in general :ref:`sensitive to the used basis sets <note basis sets>` and, additionally, the choice of gauge—whether length or velocity—can significantly influence the results.
+We also demonstrate the construction of augmented basis sets.

 We augment the default dzp basis sets with numerical Gaussian-type orbitals (NGTOs):